mrezabarkhordari/rgw-nginx-cache/README.md

 based on: https://docs.ceph.com/en/quincy/radosgw/rgw-cache/

+Ansible Role to install nginx as cache server for Ceph RGW

+## Role Variables
+All variables which can be overridden are stored in defaults/main.yml file.

-To setup nginx exporter enable it through default/main.yml and after that need to run nginx_exporter and prometheus using docker
+To setup nginx exporter enable it through default/main.yml and after that yout can run nginx_exporter and prometheus using docker

 ### Nginx Exporter